 Ready to find out more about the 12 biggest lakes in Southern California and what they have to offer?

 1. Salton Sea

-Mono Lake is another old Southern California lake to make this list.
-It is at least 760,000 years old and is extremely salty.
+Mono Lake is at least 760,000 years old and extremely salty.
 It is 13 miles long and 9.3 miles wide, with a surface area of 45,133 acres.
 Within the large lake are two main islands, Negit Island and Paoha Island.
 Mono Lake is a closed lake without an outlet.
 The water that leaves and enters is through weather (rain or snow) and evaporation.
 Fun fact, there are no fish in this lake because of the salt levels and alkalinity.
 However, there is a native species of shrimp, the Mono Lake brine shrimp, that birds feast on.

-Fourth on this list is Havasu Lake, not to be confused with the community on the lake, Havasu Lake.
+Fourth on this list is Lake Havasu, not to be confused with the community on the lake, Lake Havasu city.
 It is on the border between Arizona and California and was formed by the Parker Dam on the Colorado River.
 It is 26.3 miles long and 2.85 miles wide.
 The surface area is 19,300 acres.
 The average depth of the lake is 35 feet, while the maximum is 92 feet.
 At least 750,000 visitors come to Lake Havasu for its boating and fishing activities.
 In the water, you can fish for striped bass, crappies, sunfish, catfish, and largemouth bass.

 5. Lake Isabella